Mastering Audio avec MasteringBOX

 rokit studio monitor

-The KRK RP6 RoKit G3 is again a 2-way active monitor, with 73W and a 6″ woofer.
-They are probably a mid-point between the Yamaha HS 8 and the M-Audio BX5.
-It has a good frequency response, a medium-sized woofer, and balanced inputs.
-It is a good choice for those in medium or small rooms that want good quality and accuracy but don’t require a lot of power.
+The KRK RP6 RoKit G3 is another 2-way active monitor, with 73W and a 6″ woofer.
+It is likely a midpoint between the Yamaha HS 8 and the M-Audio BX5.
+It offers good frequency response, a medium-sized woofer, and balanced inputs.
+Represents a solid choice for those in medium or small rooms who want good quality and accuracy but don’t require a lot of power.

 Its main characteristics are: